fastoch/Complete_Web_Dev_ZTM/README.md

 ![box_model](/assets/box_model.png)

-- padding: space between the content and the border
+- `padding`: space between the content and the border
-- border: the border around the content
+- `border`: the border around the content
-- margin: space between the border and the other elements
+- `margin`: space between the border and the other elements

+To change the content size, we can use the `width` and `height` properties.

+## px vs em vs rem

 ---